 Students placed on in-school suspension or out-of-school suspension, short term or long term, will be given their regular daily assignments, etc. by their teachers and will receive academic credit if their class work is made up by the time the student reports back to classes.
 It is the responsibility of the student to see that the completed assignments are turned in to his or her teachers and to make arrangements to take tests/quizzes or finish projects.

 Tardies

-The tardy bell rings at 8:15 am each morning except on Monday when the tardy bell rings at 9:45 am.
+The tardy bell rings at 8:00 am each morning.
 Each student will be allowed two unexcused tardies per semester.
 The third and subsequent tardies will result in disciplinary action.

 Tardy discipline enforced by the administration includes: